CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 We are going to create our Umbraco website running locally totally standalone for the moment.
 We will create it first as a normal website running on the file system, and not in a container.

 **Action:**
-- Create a new folder in your working folder called **Working**.
+- Create a new folder in your copy of the repostory called **Working**.
-- Ensure your Visual Studio Code terminal is in the **Working** folder.
+- Ensure your Visual Studio Code terminal is in the new **Working** folder.

 ## Installing Umbraco Template and start Website

 **Action:** Install the Umbraco .NET Template. *Note - 11.1 is the latest table releast at time of writing, but as long as you use a released version of Umbraco 11, this workshop should work.
 Newer versions (i.e. 12 and higher) may require different versions of the SDK.*

-    dotnet new install Umbraco.Templates::11.1.0 --force
+    dotnet new install Umbraco.Templates::12.0.0-rc3 --force

 ## 1.1 Start a new blank Umbraco Site